Do You Know How to Hook the Reader and Get Your Screenplay Read, not Tossed?

 For example rule #7 shows you with a quiz how knowing your characters makes it easier to have them talk; and rule #9 deals with subtext, the other side of "on the nose" dialogue.

 Blablator rules!
 Totally!
 Such insightful and practical views on dialogue.
+I use these rules now as a checklist when writing.

 J.Williams, Los Angeles, CA.